Hands typing on laptop

 • Do not trust or act upon emails containing an urgent request for personal information such as usernames, passwords, account numbers, social security numbers, etc.

 • Avoid filling out forms in emails asking for personal financial information.
 Be sure that if you communicate any sensitive information that it is done via a secure website.
 To ensure you are on a secure site, check the beginning of the web address in your browsers address bar.
-Addresses beginning with https:// are secure sites, whereas addresses beginning with http:// are not secure.

 • Regularly log into your accounts online and check your financial statements regularly to ensure all transactions are legitimate.